yanlinlin82/Rbionano/README.md

 # Rbionano

+**WARNING: This is an obsolete package, which may not be valid for the latest data format.
+Please try to find other substitutes.
+Sorry for the inconvenience.**

-R package for BioNano data manipulation and visualization
+R package for BioNano data manipulation and visualization.

 ## Quick Start